Predicate-dev/voice-trainer/README.md

    - Speaking pace (words per minute)
    - Volume levels (RMS calculation)
    - Pitch variation (tone analysis)
+3. **Session Controls**: Use keyboard keys to start, pause, resume, or stop your session at any time.
-3. **Feedback**: Provides immediate feedback when thresholds are exceeded:
+4. **Feedback**: Provides immediate feedback when thresholds are exceeded:
    - "Slow down!" if speaking too fast (default: >180 WPM)
    - "Project your voice!" if speaking too quietly
    - "Vary your pitch!" if speech is monotonous
-4. **Live Metrics**: Displays current metrics for debugging and monitoring
+5. **Live Metrics**: Displays current metrics for debugging and monitoring
+6. **Session Review**: When you stop, a summary is shown: duration, total words, max/min WPM, and alert counts.

 ## Configuration